 Q. What happens to the projects when the PDG is over?

-A. The PDG opportunities are short term, deep-dive projects for your community to make a major impact in expanding the early childhood landscape in Nebraska.
+A. The PDG opportunities are short-term, deep-dive projects for your community to make a major impact in expanding the early childhood landscape in Nebraska.
 All contracts are contingent upon receipt of federal funds.
-Year one funding is guaranteed.
-Year two and three funding are not guaranteed and will be contingent upon congressional approval.
+Year one and year two funding are guaranteed, and year three is contingent on congressional approval.
 Therefore, it will be important to leverage funds and develop a plan in your community to sustain developed programs and positions.

 Financial and Contract Information and Questions